lopez0505/PowerShell-Docs/reference/7.3/CimCmdlets/Invoke-CimMethod.md

 result of the query.
 You can specify the query dialect using the **QueryDialect** parameter.

-If the value specified contains double quotes (`"`), single quotes (`'`), or a backslash (`\`), you must escape those characters by prefixing them with the backslash (`\`) character.
+If the value specified contains double quotes (`"`), single quotes (`'`), or a backslash (`\`), you must escape those characters by prefiing them with the backslash (`\`) character.
 If the value specified uses the WQL LIKE operator, then you must escape the following characters by enclosing them in square brackets (`[]`): percent (`%`), underscore (`_`), or opening square bracket (`[`).